Going AWOL, or between you and me…

 What are we saying they’re going to be like when they’re actually employed?!

 It’s worth noting, clockworkTalent offers a 100% guarantee* on our placements.
-So, in the rare times when a candidate goes AWOL at this stage, it’s my gut feel to pull them from a campaign as I’d rather risk losing them now before any major investment has been made, interviewing, selecting and onboarding them into a new role.
+So, in the rare times when a candidate goes AWOL at this stage, it’s my gut feeling to pull them from a campaign as I’d rather risk losing them now before any major investment has been made, interviewing, selecting and onboarding them into a new role.

 If they can’t ‘behave’ right at the interview stage (unless there is a very real explanation) better to lose them early.